hengran/LLM_specific_utility/README.md

 Running codes of all methods are shown in src/answer_test.sh

 # Evaluation
-Two evaluation types are in evaluation/ranking-evaluation.py  and evaluation/set-evaluation.py.
+Two evaluation types are in evaluation/ranking-evaluation.py  and evaluation/set-evaluation.py.  we also provide detailed evalution method in [Evaluation](https://modelscope.cn/datasets/hengranzhang/LLM-Specific-Utility/tree/master/evaluation).
 The judgment results are saved in results/main_experiments.
 Due to the memory limitation, we will upload all the judgment results to HuggingFace for each dataset after the anonymity period.